 Captain Case holds a BA from Southern Illinois University, an MS, and a graduate certificate from the University of Washington.

 Adjunct Fellow for Energy

 Former member of the policy planning staff under both Secretaries of State Condoleezza Rice and Hillary Clinton.
-Director of Google Ideas, Google Inc. Author of The New Digital Age.
+Director of Jigsaw, Google Inc. Author of The New Digital Age.